firstlovecenter/public-web/README.md

 # First Love Center Website

-A modern, responsive website for First Love Center built with React, TypeScript, and Tailwind CSS.
+A modern, responsive website for First Love Center built with React, TypeScript, and Tailwind CSS

 ## Features